FreddyFrans/rock-paper-scissors-lizard-spock/README.md

-# Rock, Paper & Scissors
+# Rock, Paper, Scissors, Lizard & Spock
  ## Foreword
  I took on this challenge with no JavaScript knowledge whatsoever.
 Before the visitor try this game I want to give the credit to pritishnagpal at www.geeksforgeeks.org who gave me some more insight into how the structure of Javascript works.
  So thank you very much pritishnagpal!